Michael Wolfe Founder Coaching

 My Story

-on NASDAQ.I joined Benchmark as an Entrepreneur in Residence in 2002, leading to my co-founding Vontu.
-We pioneered the Data Loss Prevention market, growing to $50M in revenue and a $350 million acquisition by Symantec in 2007.
-I joined Symantec as the CTO of the Enterprise Product Group, focusing on launching the DLP business globally and merger integration.In 2009 I returned to Benchmark and founded Pipewise, a CRM platform for subscription businesses.
-We shut the company down after we failed to reach product/market fit and took a much-needed sabbatical, moving to Barcelona Spain, where I spent the year traveling, mountain bike, working with local startups and guest lecturing at ESADE business school.In 2015 I co-founded Gladly, an AI-powered customer service platform for retailers.
+1986 - I started my career at Stanford, where I got a BS and MS in Computer Science in 1991, with a focus on artificial intelligence.
+I was a teaching assistant or lecturer for four years, including running the legendary CS198 teaching program.
+I worked for startups over the summer.1991 - Joined Goldman Sachs in New York and London, building equity derivative trading systems.
+I loved the thrill of working elbow-to-elbow with the users of my products in a high-paced environment.1994 - Returned to San Francisco and joined I/PRO as the first employee and Director of Engineering.
+I/PRO was the world's first web analytics company and may have been the world's first SaaS product.
+I/PRO was acquired by Engage in 1998.1997 - Joined Kana as the first hire and VP of Engineering.
+We pioneered the web contact center market, reaching $150M in revenue in four years, acquired four companies, and reached a $15 billion market cap on NASDAQ.2001 - After a sabbatical, I joined Benchmark as an Entrepreneur in Residence, leading to my co-founding Vontu.
+We pioneered the Data Loss Prevention market, growing to $50M in revenue and a $350 million acquisition by Symantec.
+I joined Symantec as the CTO of the Enterprise Product Group, focusing on merger integration and launching the DLP business globally.2009 - Returned to Benchmark and founded Pipewise, a CRM platform for web subscription businesses.
+We shut the company down after failing to reach product/market fit, learning many valuable lessons.
+My family took a much-needed sabbatical, moving my family to Barcelona, where I spent the year traveling, mountain biking, working with local startups, and guest lecturing at ESADE business school.2015 - Co-founded Gladly, an AI-powered customer service platform for retailers.
 Gladly has raised over $200 million and powers customer service for leading brands like Nordstrom, Crate and Barrel, Ulta, REI, and Warby Parker.
-I retired from Gladly at the end of 2024.In addition to my work as a founder, I have angel invested in about 20 startups and served on the advisory board of about 25 more.
+I retired from Gladly at the end of 2024.I have invested in about 20 startups and have served on the advisory board of about 25 more.
 I am also a Board Partner at Point Nine Capital, where I have worked with portfolio companies like Typeform, Contentful, and Loom.
 I also mentor seed-stage founders at StartX, Entrepreneurs First, and the Lean Launchpad program at Stanford.

 How I Work

-The fit between coach and founder is crucial, so we start with a quick chat to get to know each other and explore if there is a fit.
-I love meeting founders, so I am always happy to have these calls, even if you are only in the early stages of exploring what you need.If we decide to work together, I invest upfront time to get oriented.
+The fit between coach and founder is crucial, so we start with a quick chat to explore if there is a fit.
+I love meeting founders, so I am always happy to meet you, even if you are just starting to explore what help you need.If we decide to work together, I invest some upfront time to get oriented.
 I find I work best when I have the full picture, so I like to meet some of the key people, understand your business, and sit in on a few meetings.
-I also also use these meetings to build and deliverWe then agree we can work on based on what I heard.
-We agree to work on a few projects that are most critical to helping you build a great company.
-We track progress and hold each other accountable.We’ll schedule a bi-weekly 1-1 to work together, and I’ll also devote time to ad hoc or asynchronous interactions between meetings as needed.
+I also use these meetings to build and deliver initial feedback on how you can increase your leadership capacity.We then agree to focus on a few areas that are most critical to helping you build a great startup.
+We track progress and hold each other accountable.We’ll schedule a bi-weekly 1-1 to work together and devote time to ad hoc or asynchronous interactions between meetings as needed.

 Writing and Speaking

 I enjoy writing and speaking about startups.
 You can find my Substack at nextfounder.co, where I discuss challenges that founders face at every stage of their startup.
-I also wrote extensively on Quora in their earlier years.I also enjoy speaking in front of audiences.
+See my pieces on Train Like a Startup Athlete and Activate Founder Mode to get a sense of my philosophy.I also wrote extensively on Quora in their earlier years.I enjoy speaking in front of audiences of startup founders and their teams.
+I’ve given talks focused on:

 Reach out!